bosth/plpygis/doc/source/subclasses.rst

 * :meth:`shapely <plpygis.geometry.Geometry.shapely>`

-If the :class:`Geometry <plpygis.geometry.Geometry>` was created from a WKB, the follwing actions will trigger a full parse and will clear the cached copy of the WKB:
+If the :class:`Geometry <plpygis.geometry.Geometry>` was created from a WKB, the following actions will trigger a full parse and will clear the cached copy of the WKB:

 * getting :meth:`geojson <plpygis.geometry.Geometry.geojson>` and :meth:`__geo_interface__ <plpygis.geometry.Geometry.__geo_interface__>`
 * getting :meth:`shapely <plpygis.geometry.Geometry.shapely>`